 The Volksoper opened in 1898 as the Kaiser-Jubiläums-Stadttheater, initially as a theatre dedicated to the spoken word.
 A report on the 1902/1903 season revealed 16 world premieres for the year as well as a place in the repertoire for an English playwright named William Shakespeare.

 The programme soon expanded to other genres, beginning an evolution that led to today’s international reputation as an established venue for opera, operetta, and musicals.

 The history is a touch less colourful than that of the Volksoper’s older operatic colleagues, but the institution still has its own claims to fame.
 For example, the composer, Zemlinsky, once held the position of Musical Director here.
 And, like the Theater an der Wien, the building provided a temporary home to the bombed-out Staatsoper post-WWII.

 In common with the Staatsoper, the Volksoper also hosts a different production each day, an approach made possible by an in-house ensemble, extensive supporting staff, and four rehearsal stages in addition to the main 480m² stage.

-Operettas, opera, musicals and ballet form the four cornerstones of the repertoire.
-So, for example, a random four days in the calendar might start with Orpheus in the Underworld (operetta) one night, followed by Cabaret (musical) and Peter Pan (ballet) the following two nights, before ending with The Magic Flute (opera).
+Operettas, opera, musicals and ballet form the cornerstones of the repertoire.
+So, for example, a random four days in the calendar might start with Orpheus in the Underworld (operetta), followed by Cabaret (musical) and Peter Pan (ballet) the following two nights, before ending with The Magic Flute (opera).